Volumetric-Nanometre/REEEVR-Excel-to-R-converter/README.md

 ## Usage
 To use this software you have two options:
 1. Download the source from the Release tab and run the python directly.
 The master python file to run is "reeevrconverter.py"
 2. Download the pre-compiled binary for windows.
 This will provide a .exe file that can be ran as usual.
+You will still need to download the source folder to access the R code.

 We highly recommend reading the manual provided in this repository to understand how to use the software.

+### I am unfamilar with Github
+To download the software you need to head to the Releases tab.
+- Make sure you are on the Code tab of the repository.
+- Look on the right hand side and select the releases tab
+- If there are multiple releases, select the release version you wish to use (we always recommend the latest version)
+- Download the source code as either a .zip or .tar.gz file.
+You do not need both.
+- If you want the pre-compiled binary you can also download REEEVR-Excel-to-R-converter.exe

 ## Feedback and Issues